arduino/help-center-content/content/Software Support/IDE Settings/How-to-update-the-core-of-your-Arduino-Board.md

 ![Updating Core available](img/How_to_update_the_core_of_your_Arduino_board_1.png)

 > [!NOTE]
-> Note: If `Update` is not visible this would indicate that you have an updated core and no further action would be needed.
+> If `Update` is not visible, this would indicate that you have an updated core, and no further action would be needed.

 ![Updating Core not available](img/How_to_update_the_core_of_your_Arduino_board_2.png)